 Another basic tantra exercise involves the harnessing of your senses.
 Intimacy bears an important role in a person’s happiness and wellbeing and, in general, intimacy is represented by five different senses or gateways.
 Each gateway has two different points of entry and exit.

-When someone encounters trauma, the trauma must happen through one of these gateways: they may have seen something or heard or touched, smelled or felt.
-This is why certain Tantric rituals are so important because they help to evoke the trauma through intimacy before being released through breath and eye contact.
+When someone encounters past negative events, the past negative events must happen through one of these gateways: they may have seen something or heard or touched, smelled or felt.
+This is why certain Tantric rituals are so important because they help to evoke the past negative events through intimacy before being released through breath and eye contact.

 We tend to touch in an automated way, without thought or consciousness.
 Tantra offers a revival of your senses without ego.
 Touching with consciousness brings connection, allowing you to really enjoy the sensation of touch.